zabracks/SmartThings_Hub-Based_TP-Link-Plugs-Switches-Bulbs/README.md

 # Installation:

+Installation instructions can be found in the documentation folder.

-Initial:  'Instructions - TP-Link Server Install.txt' in folder 'Documentation'
+New (initial):  'Instructions - TP-Link Server Install.txt' in folder 'Documentation'

 Upgrade:  'Update from earlier versions.txt' in folder 'Documentation'.